 Now we’re in familiar territory.

 Whereas Scrooged was the first parody this Chradvent, Blackadder is the first to do it with an ironic twist (Rich Little does not count).
 As a TV special, we go in knowing the main characters already.
-Edmund Blackadder of the past two series of the show is a cynical, cowardly opportunist who’d make a good candidate for a Scrooge-like redemption.
+The Edmund Blackadder of the past two series of the show is a cynical, cowardly opportunist who’d make a good candidate for his own Scrooge-like redemption.
 So we know we’re in for a treat when Hugh Laurie’s narrator says:

 ‘In the reign of good Queen Vic there stood, in Dumpling Lane in old London town, the moustache shop of Ebenezer Blackadder, the kindest and loveliest man in all England.’